Skip to main content

 Fix for prohibited content: if the product is legitimately compliant, appeal with documentation.
 If the match was a keyword false positive, rewrite the product title and description to avoid the trigger terms.

-What to do if GMC suspends the whole account
+What do you do if Merchant Center suspends the whole account?

 Suspension means every product stops serving.
 All campaigns are paused.
 New campaigns cannot launch.
 You are dead in the water.